demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 ### azure-sentinel-incident-add-comment
 ***
-Add a comment to an incident in Azure Sentinel.
+Adds a comment to an incident in Azure Sentinel.

 ##### Base Command